shekhargulati/52-technologies-in-2016/02-sbt/README.md

 }
 ```

 You can run the `gitCommitCountTask` task as shown below.
-You can also execute the `gitCommitCountTask` from inside the sbt shell.
+You can also execute the `gitCommitCountTask` from inside the sbt shell:

 ```
 $ sbt gitCommitCountTask